GeorgeSwift16/Nology-Project-3-Build-A-Game/projectPlanning.md

         - The user runs out of guess - NEed to restrict and input except restart at this point.

     -How does the user start a new game?
         - We need a restart button that resets all.

-Build the game to check against 1 five letter word first then scale up if succesfull
+                                    Steps for build

+Get NPM installed with correct packages
+Get it deployed
+get jest installed

+html
+Build strucutre
+layout elements - semantic
+classes - BEM - values, alphabetical buttons, clear, reset, submit - output inner divs id's done.
+Sass
+grid and basic positioning of the two, put the elements in the correct div col/row - nothing more

+Javascript
+Build the game to just compare string for string on 1 attempt by wednesday Then branch it for new features - more detailed checks and feedback Then branch it to go across a grid.
+Then implement dictionary import / word grabber

+Style it up
+Buttonpress feedback classes
+Winner confetti / fly in css elements

+                                    IF this all goes way not to plan and only get single row working - make the random answers an array that includes a text field with some form of riddle/question that pulls into a div above the output row and call it a quiz.

 - use recap day demo on chekcing a string against a string by converting it to an array and foreaching it.

 Design
 header - nav bar
 body
 grid container
 1 x 2 - decent grid gap
 max widths of both
 2 sub grids
 centred text with padding - borders radius

-Functionality
-    -   need a answer input function - json object with array items that have number:value and word:value - random number generator picks the word - long term
-    - For the mvp just make it work with 1/2 words manually inputted then go from there
+Functionality - need a answer input function - json object with array items that have number:value and word:value - random number generator picks the word - long term - For the mvp just make it work with 1/2 words manually inputted then go from there